sparkflows/sparkflows-docs/docs/user-guide/web-app/map-table-columns.rst

 ------------------

 - If any stage has databricks database component added the it will load database list present in slected connection.
-- On selecting database , tables list will load for selected db and connection.
+- On selecting database , tables list will load for selected database and connection.

    .. figure:: ../../_assets/web-app/map-table-columns/run-app1.PNG
       :alt: web-app